 - Explain why the letter is connected to your case.
-For example, "This is the letter that I received from my expartner/spouse shortly before she or he beat me up." - Explain when and how you got the letter.
-For example, "This letter was shoved under the door to my apartment some time before 6 p.m. on Wednesday, January 2, 2013.
-I found it on the floor when I came home from work that day." - Prove that the signature is that of a party to the case.
-Ways to prove this: - o Explain to the court that you are familiar with the other party's signature, how you came to know that person's signature, and that it is your opinion that the signature on the letter is the other party's signature. - o Call a witness who is familiar with the party's signature, and ask the witness, "Do you know the other party in this case?
+For example, "This is the letter that I received from my expartner/spouse shortly before they beat me up." - Explain when and how you got the letter.
+For example, "This letter was shoved under the door to my apartment sometime before 6 p.m. on Wednesday, January 2, 2013.
+If ound it on the floor when I came home from work that day." - Prove that the signature is that of a party to the case.
+Ways to prove this: - Explaintothecourtthatyouarefamiliarwiththeotherparty's signature, howyou cametok now that person's signature, and that it is your opinion that the signature on the letter is the other party's signature. - o Calla witness who is familiar with the party's signature, and ask the witness, "Do you know the other party in this case?
 Are you familiar with the party's signature?
-How?" - o Then show them the letter and ask, "Is this the other party's signature?" - o Call the person who signed the letter.
-Show the witness the document, and ask the witness if that is his or her signature.
-(Only do this if you think they will admit to it). - Explain that the letter is in the same condition now as when you received it. ("The letter was kept in a safe place and nothing has been changed since I received it.")
+How?" - o Then show them the letter and ask, "Is this the other party's signature?" - o Callthepersonwhosignedtheletter.
+Show the witness the document, and ask the witness if that is their signature.
+(Only do this if you think they will admit to it). - Explainthattheletterisinthesameconditionnowaswhenyoureceivedit.("Theletterwaskeptinasafeplace and nothing has been changed since I received it.")